astrika/CalculatingPearsonCorrelationValuesforEW_dmGWAS/README.md

   i.
 Loaded raw data from GEO108000 MS brain tissue data set, normalized the values, and matched gene symbols to Agilent DNA microarray probe IDs (from specified platform: GPL13497)

   ii.
-Handled any duplicate gene probes by obtaining an average of the PCC values of duplicates
+Handled any duplicate gene probes by calculating average of the gene expression measures of duplicates

   iii.
 Obtained the co-expression gene matrices for case/control phenotypes